Hascoold History, Family Crest & Coats of Arms

 Another 41 words (3 lines of text) are included under the topic Early Hascoold Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hascoold family to Ireland
+Migration of the Hascoold family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Hascoold were among those contributors: William Hesketh settled in New England in 1750; Sarah and Mary Haskett arrived in Philadelphia in 1822 with a child; John Hesketh arrived in Philadelphia in 1873..